Upset frustrated mature man reading document sit at home table

 State and federal law provide victims of false credit reports with the right to attorney’s fees for restoring their credit.
 If your creditor or the credit bureaus have refused to correct your credit reports after your discharge, any attorney fees you are paid by the other side, and we charge nothing unless we can get a recover for you.
 There is no charge to you for your initial consultation.
 Email us for a free review of your Michigan bankruptcy discharge problem.

-Follow Up and Monitoring
+Follow Up and Monitoring Discharged Debts on Your Credit Report

-After your case is done and your report has been corrected, our law firm will help you to regularly check and monitor your credit report to make sure you get your fresh start and no new problems appear with a free annual review of your bureau reports.
-If you don't know how to get your reports, we can help you get them.
-And if you just need a little help reading the information, our attorneys are ready to walk you through your reports to insure that you stay free of debt that you discharged in your bankruptcy.
+After your case is done and your report has been corrected, our law firm will help you to regularly check and monitor your credit report to make sure you get a fresh start and no new problems appear with a free annual review of your bureau reports.
+If you don’t know how to get your reports, we can help you get them.
+And if you just need a little help reading the information, our attorneys are ready to walk you through your reports to ensure that you stay free of debt that you discharged in your bankruptcy.

 Other Resources

-White v Experian Injunction -- In 2008, the major credit reporting agencies entered into an injunction to correct systemic errors in their reporting of accounts that had been included and discharged in a Chapter 7 Bankruptcy.
+White v Experian Injunction — In 2008, the major credit reporting agencies entered into an injunction to correct systemic errors in their reporting of accounts that had been included and discharged in a Chapter 7 Bankruptcy.
 The bureaus agreed to that they would remove any discharged balances and report the status of these accounts consistent with the discharge order.

-If you are looking for additional resources, you can get a free copy of your free credit report from the Annual Credit Report web site.
+If you are looking for additional resources, you can get a free copy of your free credit report from the Annual Credit Report website.

 Who are the credit bureaus that have information about me?

 There are four major credit bureaus that get information from lenders, debt collectors, and public record collectors.
-They are each required to provide consumers with a fee copy of their credit file every year.
+They are each required to provide consumers with a free copy of their credit file every year.

 Where do you practice?